chelsinapoli/NorthAtlanticHumpbackBodyCondition/README.md

 # NorthAtlanticHumpbackBodyCondition

-Raw data and analysis code that corresponds to Napoli et al.
+Raw data that corresponds to Napoli et al (2024).